ShaheenHossain/eagle-12.1/doc/reference/orm.rst

 Record cache and prefetching
 ----------------------------

-Eagle ERP maintains a cache for the fields of the records, so that not every field access issues a database request, which would be terrible for performance.
+Eagle maintains a cache for the fields of the records, so that not every field access issues a database request, which would be terrible for performance.
 The following example queries the database only for the first statement::

     record.name             # first access reads value from database record.name             # second access gets value from cache

-To avoid reading one field on one record at a time, Eagle ERP *prefetches* records and fields following some heuristics to get good performance.
+To avoid reading one field on one record at a time, Eagle *prefetches* records and fields following some heuristics to get good performance.
 Once a field must be read on a given record, the ORM actually reads that field on a larger recordset, and stores the returned values in cache for later use.
 The prefetched